 Since most business processes and systems are designed to accomplish more than one objective (function), having more than one use case for a single system, business process, or device is not unusual.
 These should be developed for all the other functions by stating each function’s normal course of events and the associated users.

-Each function should also be described by stating the contingencies for cases when the user does not achieve what they wanted and must clearly show the specific action of the user and the corresponding response from the system.
-Alternate and exception flow for each function must also be described.
+Each function should also be described by stating the contingencies for cases when the user does not achieve what they wanted and it must clearly show the specific action of the user and the corresponding response from the system.
+Alternate and exception flows for each function must also be described.

 Tips for Writing an Effective Use Case